lehendo/sovereign/README.md

 All processing happens locally on your device.
 No cloud, no telemetry, complete control.

+## Security Warning

+**IMPORTANT: This software captures ALL visible content on your screen, including sensitive information.**

+- Screenshots are stored UNENCRYPTED on your local disk
+- No privacy filters or blacklisting (yet - planned for Phase 6)
+- Anyone with access to your computer can view screenshots
+- Use at your own risk

+See [SECURITY.md](SECURITY.md) for detailed security considerations before using this software.

 ## Tech Stack

 - **Backend**: Rust with Tauri v2